Cross: Efficient Low-rank Tensor Completion: Simulation Study

 Although $\X$ is assumed to be exactly low-rank in all theoretical studies, it is not necessary in practice.
 In fact, our simulation study shows that Algorithm \eqref{al:noisy} performs well when $\X$ is only approximately low-rank.
 Specifically, we fix $p_1 = p_2 = p_3 =50$, generate $\W\in \mathbb{R}^{p_1\times p_2\times p_3}$ from i.i.d. standard normal, set $U_1\in \mathbb{O}_{p_1}, U_2\in \mathbb{O}_{p_2}, U_3\in \mathbb{O}_{p_3}$ as uniform random orthogonal matrices, and $E_t = \diag(1, 1, 1^{-\alpha}, \cdots, (p_t - 2)^{-\alpha})$. $\X$ is then constructed as

 Here, $\alpha$ measures the decaying rate of singular values of each matricization of $\X$ and $\X$ becomes exactly rank-(3, 3, 3) when $\alpha = \infty$.
 We consider different decay rates $\alpha$, noise levels $\sigma$, and observation set sizes $m_t$ and $g_t$.
-The corresponding average relative Hilbert-Schmitt norm loss is reported in Figure \ref{fig:simulation_approx}.
-It can be seen that although $\X$ is not exactly low rank, as long as the singular values of each matricization of $\X$ decay sufficiently fast, a desirable completion of $\X$ can still be achieved.
+The corresponding average relative Hilbert-Schmidt norm loss is reported in Figure \ref{fig:simulation_approx}.
+It can be seen that although $\X$ is not exactly low rank, as long as the singular values of each matricization of $\X$ decay sufficiently fast, a desirable completion of $\X$ can still be achieved, which again demonstrates the robustness of the proposed procedure.

-It can be seen from Figure \ref{fig:simulation_approx} that, although $\X$ is assumed to be exactly low-rank in theoretical analysis, such an assumption is not necessary in practice if the singular values of each matricizations decay sufficiently fast, which again demonstrates the robustness of the proposed procedure.